BELARUS: Seven fined for talking about Easter in street

 An official of the Religious Affairs Department of the Plenipotentiary for Religious and Ethnic Affairs - who did not identify herself - put the phone down on 3 May before Forum 18 could ask about the detentions and fines.
 The Deputy Head of the Ideology, Religion, and Ethnic Affairs Coordination Department of Minsk City Executive Committee, Yekaterina Kaverina, similarly put the phone down on 10 May before Forum 18 could ask about the detentions and fines.

-Earlier in 2022, courts used the same Article to fine three Protestant pastors in Gomel for holding outdoor baptisms, and two Protestant pastors in Minsk for leading worship in the car park of the confiscated New Life Church.
+Earlier in 2022, courts used the same Article to fine four Protestant pastors in Gomel for holding outdoor baptisms, and two Protestant pastors in Minsk for leading worship in the car park of the confiscated New Life Church.

 On 17 February 2021, New Life Pentecostal Church was forcibly evicted from its place of worship, which the regime had never allowed to be redesignated for religious use.
 On 25 September 2022, the regime banned the Church from meeting for worship in the church car park, fining church leaders.